BVSc, DipVetClinStud, PhD, FACVS, FAVA

 Hadley started working for Dr Nick Kannegieter part-time during her study period and full-time after the American College of Veterinary Surgeons Examinations in February 2014.
 Hadley is thrilled to be working with on of the nations most highly regarded surgeons who also has one of the largest surgical case loads in Australia.
 Hadley hopes to offers additional areas of expertise in laparoscopic surgery, standing pararectal cystotomy, opthalmic surgery/medicine and diagnostic ultrasonography.

-As member of the AVA Hadley was recently appointed by Equine Veterinarians Australia as the NSW State Representative.
+As member of the AVA Hadley has been actively involved with Equine Veterinarians Australia including roles as NSW State Representative, Treasurer and more recently President.
 Hadley also works as an FEI veterinarian for eventing and as at the Sydney Royal Show each year.